Meet the Oppidan Mentoring Awards Winners for 2026

 St Paul's Girls' School

-The Jupiter Project at St Paul's Girls' School is a large-scale music initiative opening doors to musical tuition and ensemble playing for approximately 90-160 primary students from three local schools.
-SPGS student mentors from Years 8-12 are trained by specialist primary music teachers, and partnership with St Paul's School now includes male mentors.
-The judges praised this powerful and unique programme that achieves community impact through music mentoring.
-Impact data shows SPGS mentor conscientiousness 11.3% above national average and leadership skills increased by 2.4%.
-While focused specifically on music mentoring, the programme demonstrates excellence in its domain.
+The Jupiter Project is a large-scale music mentoring initiative opening doors to musical tuition for 90-160 primary students across three local schools.
+SPGS student mentors from Years 8-12 are trained by specialist primary music teachers, with a YouTube channel supporting practice at home.
+Partnership with St Paul's School now includes male mentors.
+Impact data: SPGS mentor conscientiousness is 11.3% above national average, mentor numbers have doubled in two years.
+A partner student summed it up: "Fun, friendly, mentors 10/10.
+It was amazing."
+A unique programme giving real community access.

 Pembridge Hall School